NatTuck/scratch-2023-09/DS/35/notes.md

    - Finding an item takes O(n)
  - If we split by letter in our list, we can do constant time lookups.
+ - Loading into a hash map will take O(n).
+   - Finding item in a hash map takes O(1).